dheerajcl/Ignite/README.md

 Now app is fully configured 👍 and you can start using this app using either one of `npm run dev` or `yarn dev` or `pnpm dev`.

-And make sure to push your db to prisma `npx prisma db push` before starting.
+And make sure to generate `npx prisma generate` and push your db to prisma `npx prisma db push` before starting.

-**NOTE:** Please make sure to keep your API keys and configuration values secure and do not expose them publicly.